andersdn/cordova-imagePicker/README.md

 [`NSPhotoLibraryUsageDescription`](https://developer.apple.com/library/mac/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW17) describes the reason that the app accesses the user’s photo library.
 When the system prompts the user to allow access, this string is displayed as part of the dialog box.
 In order to add this entry you must pass the variable `PHOTO_LIBRARY_USAGE_DESCRIPTION` on plugin install.

 Example:

-`cordova plugin add cordova-plugin-image-picker --variable PHOTO_LIBRARY_USAGE_DESCRIPTION="your message"`
+`cordova plugin add https://github.com/mirulumam/cordova-imagePicker --variable PHOTO_LIBRARY_USAGE_DESCRIPTION="your message"`

 Empty string will be added as value if you dont pass the variable

 ### Note for Android Use

 When outputType is FILE_URI the plugin returns images that are stored in a temporary directory.
 These images will often not be deleted automatically though.
 The files should be moved or deleted after you get their filepaths in javascript.